-Milk kefir is a cultured dairy drink that is made from a symbiotic colony of bacteria and yeast.
-It is traditionally used as a drink, but it’s also great for smoothies and as a buttermilk substitute.
+Homemade milk kefir is made from kefir grains, which area symbiotic colony of bacteria and yeast.
+It traditionally used as a drink, but it’s also great for smoothies or as a buttermilk substitute.
 It can even thicken so that you use it like yogurt.

-The most difficult part of making kefir is finding the culture.
+The most difficult part of making kefir is finding the kefir grains.
 Most health food stores carry a powdered “kefir” starter which isn’t actually real kefir, it’s just some of the bacteria strains found in kefir, and may not be robust enough to culture over and over again.
-If you want to maintain your own colony of kefir grains then you need to either buy freeze dried grains or make friends with someone who has them.
+If you want to maintain your own colony of kefir grains then you need to either buy freeze dried grains or make friends with someone who has grains.

 - 1-2 tbsp of kefir grains